anjalisilva/IntroductionToR/README.md

 # Course Policies

 ## Course Expectations
 -   The course will include mainly live-coding classes.
 Learners are expected to follow along with the coding.
 Be mindful of online fatigue.
 Be respectful and only one speaker at a time.
 Keep yourself on mute, unless you need to speak or ask a question.
 If you have a question, use raise hand feature.
 First say your name, then ask the question.
 You may type your questions to chat as well.

-## Accessibility
--   Learners with diverse learning styles and needs are welcome in this course.
-In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or Accessibility Services at 416-978 8060; studentlife.utoronto.ca/as.
+Learners with diverse learning styles and needs are welcome in this course.

-## Mental Health and Well-being
--   There are many helpful resources available through Student Life (http://studentlife.utoronto.ca).
-An important part of the education is learning how and when to ask for help.
-Take the time to inform yourself of available resources.

 # Acknowledgements
 -   Slides covered in the lectures were originally developed by Amy Farrow under the supervision of Rohan Alexander, University of Toronto.
 Slides have been modified by Anjali Silva for 2022.